Hello! I'm Maya Dalton.

 Dalton, Maya, Justin Esarey.
 “Measuring Changes in Corruption Over Time.”
 Presentation at the Annual Meeting of the Midwest Political Science Association in Chicago, IL, April 2022.

-2023
+Summer 2023

 Teaching Assistant